johannesmik/neurons/docs/intro/srm_network.rst

 Tutorial: Your first SRM network
 ================================

-.. rubric:: In this first tutorial we let three SRM neurons spike
+In this first tutorial we let three SRM neurons spike.

-We define the spike train
+There are two input neurons with predefined spikes, and they will excite one output neuron.

 What do neurons do?